SAP/luigi/docs/general-settings.md

 **header.logo** defines the top left navigation logo.
 It has a fixed height of 28px.
 **header.title** defines the top left navigation title.
 **header.favicon** defines the favicon.
 Requires a standard favicon file with the `.ico` extension, and 16x16px or 32x32px dimensions.
-**handle404** is a function defining custom behaviour when the 404 error occured.
-By default it's handled by Luigi.
-Leave its body empty if you have an external 404 handling.